 From the very beginning, the organization has prioritized to be locally present at various international locations.

-Today the organization has branches in 7 different cities, wherefrom we cover 14 countries, including Belarus, Brazil, China, Denmark, Estonia, Latvia, Lithuania, India, Japan, Poland, Russia, South Korea, Turkey and Ukraine.
-The head Office is in Copenhagen.
+Today the organization has branches in 7 different cities, wherefrom we cover 18 countries, including Belarus, Belgium, Brazil, China, Denmark, Estonia, Latvia, Lithuania, Germany, India, Japan, Holland, Luxembourg, Poland, Russia, South Korea, Turkey and Ukraine.
+Head Office is in Copenhagen.